bariloce/TeamCity-MS-Teams-Notifier/README.md

 A fun TeamCity MS Teams Notifier for sending build server notifications to a Teams channel, using colours and emoticons and customisable notification messages.

-This plugin used the Hipchat notifier plugin as a starting point: https://github.com/parautenbach/TeamCity-HipChat-Notifier
+This plugin used the Hipchat notifier plugin as a starting point: https://github.com/parautenbach/TeamCity-HipChat-Notifier and forked from https://github.com/tevert/TeamCity-MS-Teams-Notifier

 Screenshots TODO